rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 Repeat whatever passphrase you entered earlier or hit enter for none.

 At this point both the public and private keys have been created.
+Repeat this step for our other system administrator example user.

 ### Transferring The Public key to the SFTP Server